Party Popper Gun

 EDIT: I have uploaded a slightly stronger design for the HAMMER component, as mine failed.
 I suggest printing this part at 80% infil with 4 perimeters and solid infil every 4 layers, to get a slightly stronger part.

-Party Popper Gun by ssaggers is licensed under the Attribution - Non-Commercial - Share Alike license.
+Party Popper Gun by ssaggers is licensed under the Creative Commons - Attribution - Non-Commercial - Share Alike license.

-We're sure ssaggers would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure ssaggers would love to see what you've printed.
+Please document your print and share a Make with the community.